Michelle Kyle - Pianist, Cellist, Ensembles

 Michelle created and was Artistic Director of The Birthday Series, a Toronto chamber concert series at Heliconian Hall; and the Heliconian Choir and Orchestra, new ensembles of the Toronto Heliconian Club, a meeting place for professional women in the arts and letters, founded in 1909.
 She was principal cellist of the Greater Toronto Philharmonic Orchestra from 2008-2011, and the pianist for the Bel Canto Singers from 2009-2011.

 In 2011, Michelle moved from Toronto to the countryside near Monkton, Ontario.
-She is now the pianist at St. Andrew's Presbyterian Church in Molesworth, an Animal Reiki teacher, and a Literacy Practitioner who teaches adult skills upgrading in Listowel.
+She is now the pianist for St. Andrew's Presbyterian Church in Molesworth and the Joyful Voices community choir.
+Michelle also teaches animal reiki and teaches adult skills upgrading for the local school board.
 She enjoys country living with her husband, many cats, chickens and fish.

 Michelle has has been performing for weddings and special events as a soloist and with her ensembles for over 20 years, throughout and beyond Ontario.